AlessandroSerra/FFC_2024/README.md

 2. Solving numerically the pendolum using Eulero, Eulero-Cromer and Veocity-Verlet algorithms [ODE: Pendolo](Lezione_09-04);

-3. Solving numerically the two body orbit using Velocity-Verlet algorithm [ODE: Pianeti](Lezione_16-04).
+3. Solving numerically the two body orbit using Velocity-Verlet algorithm [ODE: Pianeti](Lezione_16-04);

+4. Fitting and analizing experimental data in Python [Curve Fitting](Lezione_30-04).

 More coming soon...
-Additionally, you may find supplementary materials such as README files, documentation, or sample datasets in some directories to aid your understanding of the topics covered.

 ## Feedback and Support